agingfixed/base_template/ReadMe.txt

   True		a.
 Very basic setup (working redux)

-  False		b.
+  True		b.
 Managed state prior to submissions (state is finished to reflect
 		input data prior to submission

   False 	c.
 Setup slide animation in animation window (and any other